adityaSR-uwc/fabric/labtest.md

 1. Information Extraction
    Identify and extract relevant details from the text:
    - Timestamp: dd-mm-yyyy else N/A
    - Labtest name: name of the labtest, therapies etc
+      - vital name
+      - vital score
+      - recommended threshold
+      - notes/feedback/recommendations
    - Description: details or description of the lab tests else N/A
    - Patient name: name of the patient taking the lab test